totomagia/JavaScript-Basic/README.md

 ## Installation

+* Download the folder Counter for Beginners
-Open the index.html file to access the web app interface.
+* Open the index.html file to access the web app interface.
-It's not necessary to install file on your pc.
+* It's not necessary to install file on your pc.

 ## Usage